NVE/HydAPI/CSharp-Example/README.md

 This is an example of a C# program that is an example of how to use the Hydrological API (HydAPI).

-It is a .NET Core console application that can be run on several platforms (Windows Linux)
+It is a .NET Core console application that can be run on several platforms (Windows, Linux and iOS).

 ## Setup